csams/insights-ingress-go/docs/_index.md

 ### Uploading a file locally

-Ingress expects to be behind a 3Scale gateway that provides some manadatory headers.
+Ingress expects to be behind a 3Scale gateway that provides some mandatory headers.
 You can provide these headers manually with a curl command

 <div class="highlight-default notranslate">